 Staff are expected to refrain from engaging in gossip or disrespectful conversation about other employees.
-Staff should not share negative information about other employees behind their backs, repeat or perpetuate negative rumors about the organization's decisions, or spread information that is harmful to others or detrimental to the effective functioning of the workplace.
+Staff should refrain from speaking negatively about their colleagues in their absence; should not repeat or perpetuate negative rumors about the agency's decisions or spread information that is harmful to others or detrimental to the effective functioning of the workplace.

 This should not be misconstrued to mean that staff must agree with every organizational decision or ignore problems in the workplace.
 Staff are obligated to raise any concerns with their supervisors and other leaders in their chain of command.
-This does not preclude staff from discussing a problem with peers with the intent of trying to resolve it in a constructive manner.
+Likewise, this does not preclude staff from discussing a problem with peers with the intent of trying to resolve it in a constructive manner.
 Sharing of information must be done respectfully and in an appropriate setting, and not in a manner that unnecessarily and/or publicly embarrasses or humiliates other staff members.
 If a staff member is not satisfied with the response of their supervisor, the staff member is encouraged to contact other leaders utilizing their chain of command.